theogravity/new-error/README.md

   }
 }

-const errRegistry = new ErrorRegistry(errors, errorCodes)
+const errRegistry = new ErrorRegistry(errors, errorSubCodes)

 // some part of the application throws the error const err = errRegistry.newError('VALIDATION_ERROR', 'MISSING_FORM_FIELDS')